acmucsd/sdctf-2022/README.md

 First time setup for deployment: do the following in the given order

 1. Setup [`kctf` environment](https://google.github.io/kctf/) (lol don't underestimate this)
-2. Run command `./build-all.sh`.
-This is necessary to generate both attachments and deployment files.
-3. Run command `kctf chal start` in every directory containing `challenge.yaml` (Tip: List them using `find . -name challenge.yaml`)
+2. Run command `kctf chal start` in every directory containing `challenge.yaml` (Tip: List them using `find . -name challenge.yaml`)
 You can also currently run challenges locally (without deploying to a running cluster) with `kctf chal debug docker`.
 See [the official docs](https://google.github.io/kctf/local-testing.html) for more information.

-After updating the source code of any challenge(s), remember to run `./build-all.sh` again (or the relevant `Makefile`s) so the attachment and/or deployment files can be updated.
-Then, run `kctf chal start` on the updated challenges to update the deployment.
+After updating the source code of any challenge(s), remember to run `kctf chal start` on the updated challenges to update the deployment.

 We recommend building/running everything in [Google Cloud Shell](https://cloud.google.com/shell), which has a lot of tools (Ex. `gcc`) already built in.